mehtaharsh16/daniel.feldroy.com/posts/switching-vscode-terminals.md

 ]
 ```

-Now you can use the keyboard to change terminals in VS Code.
+Now you can use the keyboard commands of Apple+UpArrow and Apple+DownArrow to switch terminals in VS Code.